aeshHowady/ELK-Stack-Project/README.md

 The playbook implements the following tasks:
 -explain the steps of the ELK installation play.

-Install Docker: -_The playbook should install the docker.io, python-pip, and docker, which is the Docker Python module services.``
+Install Docker: -_The playbook should install the docker.io, python-pip, and docker, which is the Docker Python module services.⋅⋅
 ...name: Install docker.io
 ..apt:
 - force_apt_get: yes